 By default, images are loaded into the same channel you are currently viewing (unless your viewer has been customized to load images according to special rules).

-Note: To keep images organized, simply change to the desired channel before opening a new image, or drag the image to the desired channel viewer.
+Note: To keep items organized, simply change to the desired channel before opening a new item or drag the file to the desired channel viewer.